-If you’re an avid photographer or even a novice, you have likely heard that shooting Raw vs jpeg is the better approach.
+If you’re an avid photographer or even a novice, you have likely heard that shooting Raw vs jpeg format is the better approach.
 Why is that so?
 What does shooting in Raw mean for your images?
 We are going to talk about the benefits of shooting raw vs jpeg.

 Shooting in Raw does not mean you need to give up shooting JPEGs.
 There are often benefits to shooting JPEGs over Raw.
 You should probably know a thing or two about these kinds of photography files and what they mean.
 Each one will likely have an impact on the photography you do.
 You can then go into editing software like Adobe Photoshop for post-processing and photo editing and produce the most high-quality final images.

-RAW vs JPEG is an ongoing debate in the digital photography industry.
+RAW vs JPEG format is an ongoing debate in the digital photography industry.
 While you will notice many photographers say shooting RAW is the way to go, others prefer JPEG for image quality post-production.
 It’s all about knowing the file formats and their differences before you make your decision.
 Let’s go over the benefits and disadvantages of Raw vs JPEG photography.

 What is Raw?

 Think of a Raw image as a digital negative.
 A Raw file format is one that records ALL of the data that the sensor captures when you take a photo.
 Think of raw food or raw wood.
 It hasn’t been cooked or primed for use just yet.
 Raw format is just the same.
 It would be best if you had post-processing software before the image can be printed or shared digitally.
 But JPEG images can be opened, viewed, and printed right off the memory card.
 JPEG format is a little easier that way.
 But a Raw photo produces a more excellent quality photo because the image is not compressed file size.
 And Raw format is basically on specific camera models and camera manufacturers.
 And the photo editing software must be compatible with Raw image formats.
 All of the photo’s goodness is kept intact in Raw data.
-Image size is much bigger shooting raw vs jpeg.
+Image size is much bigger shooting raw vs jpeg format.
 When you do post-processing with Raw images, you get a more significant dynamic range.
 You’ll get better posterization, high-quality highlights, and shadow recovery.
 You’ll also get some top-notch color space, saturation, and finer detail.
 But don’t worry if you’re wondering if your camera manufacturer or digital camera shoots Raw.
 Practically every DSLR camera settings shoot Raw photos these days, including point and shoot cameras.

 Raw files come with three integral parts: